 Leah has a passionate approach to Osteopathy, believing that it has a strong foundation in helping patients enhance their lifestyle in order to maintain active health.

 Rosie graduated with a Masters in Osteopathy from the International College of Osteopathic Medicine in 2018.
-She has a strong foundation in structural osteopathy with additional Sports Strapping/Taping, Sports Massage and Dry Acupuncture Needling and use of Ultrasound Therapy.
+She has a strong foundation in Structural Osteopathy with additional Sports Strapping/Taping, Sports Massage and Dry Acupuncture Needling and use of Ultrasound Therapy.
 She is also a Cranial Osteopath with specialist skills in treating babies.

 She believes in Osteopathy as an aid to lifestyle choices for a holistic approach to health.
 She treats injury and pain with a multi-faceted approach, focussing on the person as an individual.